 Does it still blink 3 times with no tank? (remove the tank, ensure the battery is turned on and press the fire button to check).

-If the LED still flashes 3 times without the clearomizer you know it's something to do with the battery, if it only flashes when it's connected to the clearomizer it could be the that there isn’t a good connection, or it could be the coil head.
+If the LED still flashes 3 times without the tank you know it's something to do with the battery, if it only flashes when it's connected to the tank it could be the that there isn’t a good connection, or it could be the coil.

 Also try another coil in case that’s the problem, depending on what you’ve already discovered above.